carrickchristian/carrickchristian.github.io/research.md

 title: Research
 ---

 On this page, I give some motivation for my research and try to explain what the broader goals are, while relating the contents of my papers (both published and in preparation) to these goals.
-I am interested in a lot of things in homotopy theory--mostly those with an equivariant flavor--but I'll focus here on one of the main strands at the moment in my research: (connective) higher real $K$-theories.
+I am interested in a lot of things in homotopy theory--mostly those with an equivariant flavor--but I'll focus here on one of the main strands in my research at the moment: (connective) higher real $K$-theories.
 I've aimed this discussion at people who are familiar with chromatic homotopy.
 For a list of my papers, return to the [home](https://carrickchristian.github.io) page.

 ## Higher real $K$-theories